olalonde/phemex-puzzle/CLUES.md

 - Max claimed none of the 27-digit numbers he has seen so far start with the correct 2 digits.
 - Max confirmed that the 27-digit number doesn't start with `0`.
+- Max said that the 27-digit number doesn't still involve consecutive digits of `e`.
 - Max claims that after solution is revealed, he will be able to prove some people were really close through screenshots of Telegram discussions.